Creaous/Legion-Go-Resources/SOFTWARE.md

 | [v1.0.2.9](https://archive.creaous.net/lenovo/legion-space/v1.0.2.9/legionspace.exe)   |
 | [v1.1.2.11](https://archive.creaous.net/lenovo/legion-space/v1.1.2.11/legionspace.exe) |

-#### Check if they are signed

-You can check if the files are signed by going to the properties of the file and checking the digital signature.
+**You can check if they are signed by going to Properties > Digital Signatures.
+If they are not signed by Lenovo, do NOT install them.**

 ## Playnite